FelipeZerokun/100-days-python/Day_31_Capstone_FlashCard_App/Readme.md

 # Third step
 After the GUI, I needed a function that after three seconds "flips" the flashcard and shows the user the meaning of the Kanji in english.
 I defined a function called flip_card that will simple change the objects in the canvas to their english version.
 In the case of the on'yomi and kun'yomi readins, I will use a blank space so nothing appears in the canvas.
-Also, I need to add a after method where I created the window object, so my function is executed 3000 ms after the code began.
+Also, I needed to add a after method where I created the window object, so my function is executed 3000 ms after the code began.
 When the flashcard is flipped, the canvas will look like this

 ![FlashCard example](./flashcard_example2.png "Flashcard APP example")